For this article we are going to start with some of the basics:

 I’ve had more than a few patients come to me with brain fog as their number #1 complaint only to find that it is related to their thyroid.

 #8.
-Your Body Temperature
+Regulates Body Temperature

 Your body temperature, also known as basal body temperature, is regulated by your thyroid gland.